 Central America

 The number of people suffering is overwhelming.
 Despite the passage of time and immediate aid, the area's economy and infrastructure remains in shambles.
 UNICEF estimates more than 1.5 million children are affected.
+The region continues to face the triple threat of extreme weather, mass migration caused by economic instability and violence, and food insecurity.

 Sadly, for our Latin American neighbors, the end is nowhere in sight.
 As the pandemic and food scarcity continue to wreak havoc in the region, continue, it’s still raining today in Honduras.